-\ = Definition of ForwardDallas "Areas of Focus" can be found in the Glossary \\ = Key Partners also include applicable community partners, including neighborhood based groups, non profit organizations, and advocacy groups, not shown on this list.
+= Definition of ForwardDallas "Areas of Focus" can be found in the Glossary = Key Partners also include applicable community partners, including neighborhood based groups, non profit organizations, and advocacy groups, not shown on this list.

-Objective # Action Step Lead Key Partners Related Themes 10 Work with city departments to identify and plan for areas in which surplus city and other public agency-owned land is purchased for the development of affordable housing to address gentrification, homelessness, and displacement.
+Housing Choice + Ac ccess Implementation Table Objective # Action Step Lead Key Partners Related Themes 10 Work with city departments to identify and plan for areas in which surplus city and other public agency-owned land is purchased for the development of affordable housing to address gentrification, homelessness, and displacement.
 Real Estate HOU, OHS, OED, PDD 1 18 11 Encourage the addition of diverse housing types within land controlled or owned by the city or other public agencies.
-HOU PDD, Real Estate 11 18 Prioritize Housing 12 Incorporate displacement-risk assessments and community discussions as part of future smaller area planning efforts.
-PDD HOU 0 Investments for the Most Vulnerable Populations, Especially the 13 Prioritize the preservation and planning of neighborhoods identified most at risk of displacement through city-initiated rezoning efforts including conservation districts, neighborhood stabilization overlays, historic districts, and other yet-to-be established tools.
-PDD HOU 3 9 Unhoused and those at High Risk of 14 Partner with housing agencies and advocates to create a more expansive anti-displacement toolkit.
-HOU PDD 9 Displacement 15 Explore creating incentives available to owners of older, market-rate multiple unit rental properties, such as garden apartments, to maintain and improve their properties while preserving affordability of their existing units and avoiding displacement of residents.
+HOU PDD, Real Estate 1 18 B Prioritize Housing 12 Incorporate displacement-risk assessments and community discussions as part of future smaller area planning efforts.
+PDD HOU 0 Investments for the Most Vulnerable Populations, Especially the Unhoused and those at High Risk of Displacement 13 Prioritize the preservation and planning of neighborhoods identified most at risk of displacement through city-initiated rezoning efforts including conservation districts, neighborhood stabilization overlays, historic districts, and other yet-to-be established tools.
+PDD HOU 39 14 Partner with housing agencies and advocates to create a more expansive anti-displacement toolkit.
+HOU PDD 9 15 Explore creating incentives available to owners of older, market-rate multiple unit rental properties, such as garden apartments, to maintain and improve their properties while preserving affordability of their existing units and avoiding displacement of residents.
 HOU PDD, OED 9 16 Prioritize the development of a housing density bonus program to ensure that new "missing middle" housing units (including townhomes, duplexes and triplexes, etc.) are appropriately priced to low and moderate income families.
 PDD, HOU OED 14 Align Land Use Policy & Process with Housing Strategies, Plans, and Programs 17 Streamline the development review and rezoning process for affordable housing projects.
-PDD HOU 0 18 Develop an expedited rezoning and permitting process, housing pattern books for different housing types, and pre-vetted and approved housing plans.
+PDD HOU 0 С 18 Develop an expedited rezoning and permitting process, housing pattern books for different housing types, and pre-vetted and approved housing plans.
 PDD HOU 11 2 19 Establish urban design guidelines for the city's Notice of Funding Availability (NOFA) procurement, selection, and review process for multifamily, single family, and other residential projects.
-PDD HOU 0 Protect and Preserve Neighborhoods 20 Identify stable areas and put strategies in place that direct incompatible growth away from these areas of stability and into areas where development can be a force for healthy change.
-PDD
+PDD HOU 0 D Protect and Preserve Neighborhoods 20 Identify stable areas and put strategies in place that direct incompatible growth away from these areas of stability and into areas where development can be a force for healthy change.
+PDD centers, commercial corridors, employment centers, and transit areas.

-Increase # of housing units in areas of displacement risk, TOD areas, and commercial corridors
+Increase # of housing units in areas of displacement METRICS + MONITORING risk, TOD areas, and commercial corridors